 BKK Architects designed this stunning contemporary apartment building, located in Melbourne, Australia, in 2017.
+The project consolidated two neighbouring properties into a single block.
+The design aims to provide a strong sense of address for tenants whilst maintaining a street rhythm and scale that stitches the project into its context.
 Take a look at the complete story after the jump.

 Situated on a steeply sloping site, the project involved the consolidation of two neighbouring properties into a single block.
 The design has been carried out to provide a strong sense of address for tenants whilst maintaining a street rhythm and scale that stitches the project into its context.

 Cirqua is designed to carefully consider accessibility and passive environmental performance with all apartments’ bedrooms and living areas having direct access to natural light and ventilation.
 Generous glazing maximises connections to the surrounding garden, with significant landscaping integrated into the design, capturing the ‘Garden City’ essence of Ivanhoe.
 Through careful analysis of the existing context, the building design draws on the materiality and expression of local, historical housing types and reinterprets them in a contemporary manner.
 The building facades are highly articulated to reduce the overall building’s mass and present a smaller scale, highly articulated development to the street.